Captain Joseph James Billows of Newport and Cowes Fire Brigade's passed away on 18 October 1943 aged 83.

 In New Year of 1893 when Newport's firemen had their bluff called by the council when they threatened to resign over a pay dispute, Joseph was one of 24 men who volunteered to form the new Newport Volunteer Fire Brigade that took over with effect from 18th February.
 Just over a year later on 21 May 1894 he was one of the volunteer firemen that attended a large conflagration at the Albany Barracks sergeant's mess.
 As no horses could be obtained he was among the firemen who physically struggled the manual fire engine up Hunnyhill to the barracks to begin firefighting.
 He was listed in the Press report as Second Engineer under the tutelage of Newport's legendary First Engineer Ernest Hayles; quite an appointment for a tailor as the elevated status of the engineers was normally awarded to men with a mechanical background.
 At the brigade's annual meeting on 30 September 1895 he was congratulated for being one of the brigade's most committed members having attended 31 of the 32 drill sessions held in the previous twelve months.
 At the same event he was elected to the brigade's new Management Committee which was to steer the direction of the brigade for many years.

-In the 1896 he was presented a Good Attendance Medal for attending every single drill session that year.
+In the 1896 he was presented a Good Attendance Medal for attending every single drill session.
 When presenting the medal to Billows the Mayor, Mr. Francis T. Mew C.C., made reference to Billows' wonderful commitment and that he was a shining example to all aspiring young firemen.

 His wife Louisa suddenly died aged 40 in 1898.
 This compelled Joseph to reconsider his life and he moved his family, which now included a young son Ivan, to Watch House Lane in Cowes where he established himself in his late father's trade as landlord of the Union Inn.
 In 1902 he married Susanne Weber and remained living as licensed victualler at the Union.